Charges Vary Among Those Who Were Booked

-(Lafayette, LA) - Multiple individuals have been booked into the Lafayette Parish Correctional Center for the week of April 27th through May 1st.
+Multiple individuals have been booked into the Lafayette Parish Correctional Center for the week of May 4th through May 8th.

 Bookings into the jail are for a variety of offenses.
 One person was arrested on a charge of Attempted Second-Degree Murder, while another individual was arrested for Operating a Vehicle while intoxicated.